cs121-Unigon/FirstGenFacultyPage/README.md

 # FirstGenFacultyPage

-The First Gen project aims to connect first-generation college students and faculty.
-We will create a website where first-generation faculty can sign up using their HMC single sign-on, and create profiles including their picture, contact information, and any information about themselves and their interests they want to include.
-This website will be freely accessible on the internet, so that current as well as prospective first-generation studentscan get in contact with these professors.
+The First Gen Faculty Page is a website created by team Unigon for first-generation college students attending Harvey Mudd College.
+The website provides an easy way for first-gen students to find find mentors among professors who were first-generation students themselves.
+The students simply have to browse our main page for a preview of all available mentors.
+Professors can sign up to be mentors in three simple steps: first they create an account with the website using their HMC single sign-on, then they fill out a few questions about themselves and finally they upload a profile picture.
+Both professors and students can easily contact the administraters of the First Gen Faculty Page through our website.
+Please visit our website today to learn more about our effort to smoothen the transition for first-gen students.

 ## Architecture